connormmckelvey/PasswordTool/README.txt

 Password Tool - Created By Krazy Studios
 -------------------------------------------

+DOWNLOAD THE ZIP, AND PIN .EXE FILE TO USE

-free to use for personal use.
-DO NOT MODIFIY line_log.txt or the program will not work properly
+Free to use for personal use.
+DO NOT MODIFIY any files/folders in .zip or the program will not work properly

 Enjoy!